Leung Chun-ying: Separation of powers

 Under one country, two systems, Hong Kong has three branches of government as codified in the Basic Law.
 Zhang Xiaoming, the director of the Liaison Office of the Central People's Government, sparked controversy in Hong Kong after claiming in September 2015 that the Chief Executive of Hong Kong has a "special legal position which overrides administrative, legislative and judicial organs" and that separation of powers is "not suitable for Hong Kong".
 Beijing had previously described, in 2012, the role of Hong Kong judges as "administrators, whose basic political requirement [...] is loving the country".
 After Zhang's statement, Leung Chun-ying subsequently affirmed that his position is "transcendent" of the branches of the state.

 The statements, which contradict the Basic Law, were widely criticised in Hong Kong.
 Chief Justice Geoffrey Ma responded that no one is above the law.
 The Hong Kong Bar Association stated that it "firmly believes that the common law principle of separation of powers will continue to be implemented within the constitutional framework of the Basic Law" and that the chief executive "cannot be said to be above the law [...] irrespective of the description of the political role".
 Alan Leong, leader of the Civic Party, accused Zhang of trying to provoke radicalisation in Hong Kong by stirring controversy.
 Legislator James Tien said that Leung should clarify his comment, because "obviously his authority is not above the executive, the legislature and the Judiciary".

 Video of Leung's speech went viral on social media as Leung's media director, standing at his side, can be seen raising his eyebrows in visible disbelief when Leung asserts his "transcendence" of the branches of government.

 Re-election

 Leung was widely expected to run for re-election as Chief Executive in 2017.
-On 9 December 2016 he announced that he would not run, citing his desire to take care of his family and not to put his family through his "electioneering".
+However, on 9 December 2016, he announced that he would not run, citing his desire to take care of his family and not to put his family through his "electioneering".